 Academics

 Graduate School: The Graduate School is responsible for the development, administration, and evaluation of graduate education throughout the University.
-Graduate School personnel work in partnership with the faculty, program chairs and department heads, the deans, graduate students (particularly through the Graduate Student Association), and the Commission on Graduate Studies & Policies (CGS&P) to further Graduate education at Virginia Tech.
+Graduate School personnel work in partnership with the faculty, program chairs and department heads, the deans, graduate students (particularly through the Graduate Student Association), and the Commission on Graduate and Professional Studies & Policies (CGPS&P) to further Graduate education at Virginia Tech.

 Advocacy